ip-repo/learning-java/java-guide/1-2-steps.md

 - **Efficiency**: A single command in a high-level language can be translated into many machine language instructions.
 - **Compiler**: A program that translates high-level language code into machine code, enabling the computer to execute the program.

+### The Process from Source Code to Target Code

+1. **Write the Source Code**: The programmer writes the code in a high-level programming language like Java.
+This source code is a human-readable text file with a `.java` extension.

+    ```java
+    public class Example {
+        public static void main(String[] args) {
+            System.out.println("Hello, world!");
+        }
+    }
+    ```

+2. **Compile the Source Code**: The source code is then fed into a compiler.
+The compiler translates the high-level language into intermediate bytecode, which is stored in a `.class` file.
+During this stage, the compiler checks for syntax errors and reports any `COMPILATION ERRORS`.

+    ```
+    Example.java  -->  [javac]  -->  Example.class
+    ```

+3. **Load and Link the Bytecode**: The Java Virtual Machine (JVM) loads the bytecode into memory.
+This step involves linking various libraries and modules required by the program.

+4. **Execute the Bytecode**: The JVM interprets or just-in-time (JIT) compiles the bytecode into machine code that the computer's CPU can execute.
+This machine code is specific to the architecture of the system.

+    ```
+    Example.class  -->  [JVM]  -->  Machine Code
+    ```

+5. **Run the Program and Evaluate the Results**: The program runs on the computer, producing the desired output.
+The programmer evaluates the results and checks for any `RUNTIME ERRORS`.
+If necessary, the code is debugged and recompiled.

+    ```
+    Output: Hello, world!
+    ```

 ### The Steps to Write a Program

 1. **Write and Save the Program**: Develop the code and save it as a file.